BindeshTripathi/bindeshtripathi.github.io/README.md

 For a quick reference, the list of my peer-reviewed published papers may be found at https://orcid.org/0000-0002-4723-2170.

-## Spare time/hobbies
+## Hobbies
 While I'm not thinking about my research work, it is most likely that I'd be found either reading books of other genres like personal development and texts based on/inspired by real stories or around communities.

-For more details, I can easily reached via my email address: tripathi.physicist@gmail.com.
+## A Thought
 If I must leave a thought for the day, I'd probably be inclined to say, although I'm still practicing, "being disciplined is decidedly difficult---but not overwhelmingly, once a habit formed."

+## Contact
+For more details, I can easily reached via my email address: btripathi@wisc.edu.